-Which local wedding suppliers do they work with and how often are they working?
+Which UK wedding suppliers do they work with and how often are they working?

 Again, a good, reputable wedding planner will have access to a whole range of brilliant wedding suppliers to help bring your vision to life.
 Take a look at their social media profiles so you can get a feel for the quality and type of supplier they usually work with – are they wedding companies that you could see yourselves choosing?

-Whilst taking a look at their social media profiles, do check that they are they busy and working with a range of couples.
-Also be wary if their entire feed is full of styled shoots – styling scenes for a photoshoot is very different to running a wedding in the real world!
+Whilst taking a look at their social media profiles, do check that they are busy and working with a range of couples.
+Also, be wary if their entire feed is full of styled shoots – styling scenes for a photo shoot is very different to running a wedding in the real world!

 What do their reviews say?
 A decent wedding planner will be in demand as in the wedding industry, word of mouth and recommendations from previous couples will provide a planner with a steady source of couples to work with!